-24. INTAKES, OUTFALLS, AN D WATER CONTROL STR UCTU RES (INCLUDING ALL PROPOS ED WATER WITHDRAWAL For intakes: South Rivanna Reservoir For outfalls: N/A Type and size of pipe(s): Type, size, and hydraulic ca apacity (under normal Type and size of pump(s): conditions) of pipe(s): ,, and Average and Maximum daily rate of withdrawal: and mgd Daily rate of discharge: mgd Velocity of withdrawal: fps If the discharge will be there mally-altered, provide the Screen mesh size: inches / mm maximum temperature: If other sizing units, plea ase specify: Contributing drainage area square m • , Contributing drainage area a at withdrawal point(s): · at discharge point(s) (flow rate square n under normal rainfall conditions):cfs Average daily stream flow at t withdrawal point(s) (flow ra te Method(s) used to derive av · under normal rainfall condition , , · , Method(s) used to derive av erage daily stream flow Latitude and longitude of di scharge point(s) (degrees, minutes, seconds): Average annual stream flow at withdrawal point(s): cfs Latitude and longitude of wit thdrawal point(s) (degrees, minutes, seconds): For intakes and dame, use the ta able below to provide the me dian n nonthly stream flows in cubic feet ner second (cfs) at the water intake or dam site (not at the stre intake or dam site based upon th United States Geologic Survey ( eam gage; if there is not a game most closely related wate USGS)).
-Median flow is the an is also sometimes referre age at rshed of value at the intake or dam site, you will not in which there is an operational stat which half of the measurements the '50% exceedence flow'.
-The eed to interpolate flows to the tream gage monitored by the ts are above and half of the Month Median flow (cfs) Month Median flow (cfs) January July February August March September April October Мау November June December
+24. INTAKES, OUTFALLS, AND WATER CONTROL STRUCTURES (INCLUDING ALL PROPOSED WATER WITHDRAWAL ACTIVITIES) For intakes: South Rivanna Reservoir For outfalls: N/A Type and size of pipe(s): Type, size, and hydraulic ca apacity (under normal Type and size of pump(s): conditions) of pipe(s): ,, and Average and Maximum daily y rate of withdrawal: and mgd Daily rate of discharge: mgd Velocity of withdrawal: fps If the discharge will be then mally-altered, provide the Screen mesh size: inches / mm maximum temperature: If other sizing units, plea ase specify: Contributing drainage area square m Contributing drainage area a at discharge point(s) (flow rate square n ions):cfs t withdrawal point(s) (flow rate Method(s) used to derive av verage daily stream flow under normal rainfall conditions): cfs Method(s) used to derive av erage daily stream flow Latitude and longitude of di minutes, seconds): Average annual stream flow at withdrawal point(s): cfs Latitude and longitude of wit minutes, seconds): For intakes and dams, use the table below to provide the median monthly stream flows in cubic feet per second (cfs) at the water intake or dam site (not at the stream gage; if there is not a gage at the intake or dam site, you will need to interpolate flows to the intake or dam site based upon the most closely related watershed in which there is an operational stream gage monitored by the United States Geologic Survey (USGS)).
+Median flow is the value at which half of the measurements are above and half of the measurements are below.
+Median is also sometimes referred to as the '50% exceedence flow'.
+The median flow generally must be calculated from USGS historical data.
+Please do not provide mean (average) flow.
+Month Median flow (cfs) Month Median flow (cfs) January July February August March September April October Мау November